Seahawks trade 2020 7th-round pick to Patriots for tight end Jacob Hollister

-Instead of drafting a tight end to add some depth to that position the Seahawks just waited a few days, making a trade Monday with New England to acquire tight end Jacob Hollister in exchange for a conditional seventh-round pick in 2020.
+Instead of drafting a tight end to add some depth to that position, the Seahawks just waited a few days, making a trade Monday with New England to acquire tight end Jacob Hollister in exchange for a conditional seventh-round pick in 2020.

 The trade was officially announced via the NFL’s daily transactions wire.

-Hollister entered the league in 2017 as an undrafted free agent and has generally served as the team’s number three tight end since then behind Rob Gronkowski and Dwayne Allen, when healthy — he was limited to eight games last year due to injury and did not play in New England’s Super Bowl win over the Rams.
+Hollister entered the league in 2017 as an undrafted free agent and has generally served as the team’s No. 3 tight end since then behind Rob Gronkowski and Dwayne Allen, when healthy — Hollister was limited to eight games last year due to injury and did not play in New England’s Super Bowl win over the Rams.

 He has played in 23 games for the Patriots the last two seasons with two starts, making eight receptions for 94 yards, on the field for 89 snaps on offense in 2017 and 56 last season and also a regular on special teams, with 188 and 97 snaps the last two seasons, respectively.